JiamingMai/cherry/README.md

 # cherry
-Cherry is an efficient RDS database.
+Cherry is an efficient RDF database.